 - Forté Foundation MBA Women’s Leadership Conference

 Kathy spends much of her non-Zehno time design consulting with her contractor husband, Brad.
 They’ve restored homes flooded by Hurricane Katrina in New Orleans and depressed by the BP oil spill on the Gulf Coast.
-A standout project is the 100-year-old home where they now reside.
-It is frequently featured as the set for film shoots, including an Angel Soft toilet paper commercial and “NCIS New Orleans”.
-Her best thinking begins each day with a six-mile run around City Park with her dog, Sadie.
+After remodeling a 100-year-home that was frequently featured as the set for film shoots, her latest project is designing a new modern home in New Orleans.
+Her best thinking begins each day with a walk around City Park with her dog, Sadie.
 You can find her most Sunday afternoons cooking for friends or her big Cajun family and reminiscing with her twin sister, Cindy, about their teenage years as Osmond Brothers groupies.

 B.F.A., graphic design, Louisiana Tech University